HC-IPPM/openrouteservice/README.md

-Here is the detailed `README.md` file incorporating the provided information and focusing on the usage, features, and endpoints of OpenRouteService (ORS):

----

 # OpenRouteService (ORS) UI and API

 This repository contains a custom deployment of OpenRouteService (ORS) and a frontend UI for interacting with the ORS API.
 The setup allows users to utilize various geographic and routing services provided by ORS.
 Currently, the service is configured to work for the Alberta province in Canada using an Alberta-specific .osm.pbf file.